szydan/gists/nodejs/character-counter/character-counter.md

 Let's write a program that's a bit more complex.
 The program will open a text file, read it's content and count the number each letter occurs in the file.
-At the end the program will print a table with all the letters it found, next to each letter will be a number of how many times that letter occurred.
+At the end the program will print a table with all the letters it found, there  will be a number next to each letter of how many times that letter occurred.

 ### First implementation - memory consumption grows with the size of an input file